 Dr Mohammed Zaki Ahmed, of the School of Computing and Mathematics, said:

 “The request from IDSI was an unusual and challenging one, because it focused on a very uncommon type of communication link for a very niche application.
 This made it a really interesting project that has already given me real life examples I can use in my teaching.
 Despite having some thoughts of their own on which technology to use, IDSI were very flexible and open to new ideas.
 They allowed me space to explore other avenues and gave me a free rein to pursue the approach I thought would work best.
 This resulted in real innovation – they have a product that is genuinely unique and will blow the competition away.”

-Professor Julian Beer, Pro Vice-Chancellor for Regional Enterprise at Plymouth University, said:
+Professor Julian Beer, Pro Vice-Chancellor for Regional Enterprise at University of Plymouth, said: